Regina Zuckerberg: Biography

 She divorced her first husband Sigmund in Chicago in 1920.
-She had become romantically involved with Boris Thomashefsky, who had given her the leading role in his production over his own wife Bessie, and who eventually left him.
+She had become romantically involved with Boris Thomashefsky, who had given her the leading role in his production over his own wife Bessie, who eventually left him.
 Sigmund sued Thomashefsky for $100,000 for "loss of marital affection."
 Regina and Boris were then married to one another.

 In the 1920s and 1930s Regina continued to tour successfully with Thomashefsky's productions.
 In 1935 she costarred in her only film role, the Yiddish talkie Bar Mitzvah, written and directed by Henry Lynn, based on a Thomashefsky play and produced by Lynn and Jack Stillman.
 When Thomashefsky died in 1939 Regina was at his bedside.

 Her Yiddish theatre career seems to have declined after Thomashefsky's death.
 In 1943 she remarried in New Jersey to an insurance salesman named Robert Kessler.

 She died in Jersey City on October 4, 1964 at age 76.
 She was buried at the Mount Hebron Cemetery.